census-instrumentation/opencensus-specs/resource/Resource.md

 ```

 ### Updates
-Over the runtime of an application, resource information may change in some cases.
-To
+Over the runtime of an application, attributes of a resource may change in some cases.
-allow exporters to incorporate those changes, they SHOULD take a resource getter as a
-configuration parameter.
-The exporter SHOULD periodically rerun the getter and incorporate
-any changes into the data it exporters.
-If the getter returns an error, the exporter SHOULD log the error and proceed with the
-last known resource information.
-It SHOULD run the getter once on initialization and
-fail if it returns an error.
+OpenCensus's resource representation is focused on providing static, uniquely identifying
+information and thus those mutable attributes SHOULD NOT be included in the resource
+representation.
+Resource type and labels MUST NOT be mutated after initialization.
+Any changes MUST be
+effectively be treated as a different resource and any associated signal state MUST be reset.

 ## Exporter translation
 A resource object MUST NOT be mutated further once it is passed to a backend-specific exporter.